 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Over the years, many people have questioned the difference between electric and pellet smokers and although the electric smoker might be more well-known, pellet smokers have been around long enough now that there are a lot more choices BBQ enthusiasts can choose from.
+Over the years, many people have questioned the difference between an electric smoker vs pellet smoker.
+Even though the electric smoker might be more well-known, pellet smokers have been around long enough now that there are a lot more choices BBQ enthusiasts can choose from.

-Both of these smokers are a great investment for anyone looking to up their grill game and end up with much more flavorful and tasty BBQ food.
+Both of these smoker grills are a great investment for anyone looking to up their grill game and end up with much more flavorful and tasty BBQ food.
 But how do they compare?

 You might be wondering whether these types of smokers can be interchanged or how comparable they are.